 Lower Blood Pressure

-A study conducted at Stanford University reported a reduced level of anxiety amongst the participants who meditated.
+A study conducted at Stanford University reported a reduced level of anxiety among the participants who meditated.
 Journal of Clinical Psychology (1989)

 A study of meditators showed a reduction in plasma cortisol, a stress hormone, during and after meditation.
 Hormones and Behaviour (1978)